 Ofcom appointed the Phone-paid Services Authority to regulate Controlled Premium Rate Services.
 The Phone-paid Services Authority regulates all premium rate service providers in the UK who have to abide by a Code of Practice.
 The Phone-paid Services Authority use this Code to make sure premium rate pricing, advertising and content is clear, honest and appropriate.

 The Code covers all controlled premium rate call and text services.
-As well as calls to 090, 091, 098 and 118 numbers it therefore also covers services on 087 numbers and usage of 070 Personal Numbers and calls to, and texts to and from, mobile shortcodes.
+As well as calls to 090, 091, 098 and 118 numbers it therefore also covers services on 087 numbers and calls to, and texts to and from, mobile shortcodes.

 The Phone-paid Services Authority is independent and free.
 They investigate all complaints about Controlled Premium Rate Services.
 They can fine companies, shut down services and prevent people from running similar services if they breach the Code.